 CHE engages in research, training, knowledge production, basic training and information within this ambit.
 The research will include both applied projects and projects of a more basic kind aimed at deepening our understanding of ethnical problems of significance for healthcare and medicine and for biomedical research.

-CHE has a day-to-day management and a steering group.
+The centre has a day-to-day management and a steering group.
 The day-to-day management comprises the heads of the units concerned, namely: